lukereding/book_notes/models_for/thinking.md

 ### positive and negative controls

+### do the opposite

+If you're stuck thinking about how to solve a problem, it can be helpful to _invert_ and think about ways to solve the opposite problem, then do the opposite.

 ## specific techniques / models

 ### what will the effects of this be in 5 min, 5 months, and 5 years?